 Qustodio also applies this same level of ingenuity to its social network monitoring setup process when you’re getting the the Facebook account linked iup.
 While some software requires you to know your child’s password in order to get in (or use a computer where they’re already logged in), Qustodio acts as an additional app that can integrate into the rest they’ve already got running on their profile.

 The request to add the Qustodio app will appear every time they try to log into Facebook from the monitored device.
 If they deny the request, they won’t be able to access their profile until the “Connect to Facebook” button is pressed.

 Once we were through the setup and had all our profiles loaded and ready to go, it was time to dig into the program itself to see what it could really do.

-We’ve seen great web dashboards, and we’ve seen clunky ones [EDIT: Backlinks for Kaspersky and NetNanny, respectively], but we’ve yet to see something as clean and intuitive as what Qustodio’s brought to the table here.
+We’ve seen great web dashboards, and we’ve seen clunky ones, but we’ve yet to see something as clean and intuitive as what Qustodio’s brought to the table here.

 It’s difficult to talk about the user experience without also mentioning bits of the setup process as well…and I’ll explain why.
 Unlike other parental control software which gives you the option to set everything up ahead of time (category limits, blacklisting, etc), Qustodio encourages you to let your little one run wild first for awhile, and then after a few hours or a day or so of stealthy monitoring (remember, they won’t even know it’s there if you don’t want them to) you set up rules based on the content they viewed when they thought they were unrestricted.